 A biennial, it prefers a shaded spot which is well-drained such as a hedgebank or the edge of woodland.
-It is a showy plant when in flower and is often allowed to remain in gardens.
+It is a showy plant when in flower and is often allowed to remain in gardens with some more colourful cultivars available.
+In folklore the fairies were said to put the flowers on the feet of foxes to silence their footfall as they raided the chicken coop.

 All parts of the plant are poisonous due to glycosides which can slow the heart-rate.
-There were some uses in folk medicine as a diuretic for treating dropsy, and It was this property which lead William Withering, the eighteenth century founder of clinical pharmacology, to spend ten years studying the dosage of foxgloves after isolating it as the active ingredient of a family remedy of a Shropshire herb wife.
-He also noted that it slowed the heart rate and later the drug digitoxin was extracted fron the dried leaves to treat heart failure.
+There were some uses in folk medicine as a diuretic for treating dropsy (swelling due to excess fluid, often due to heart failure where a weak heartbeat reduces blood flow).
+This was the property which lead William Withering, the eighteenth century founder of clinical pharmacology, to spend ten years studying the dosage of foxgloves after isolating it as the active ingredient of a family remedy of a Shropshire herb wife.
+He also noted that it slowed the heart rate and later the drug digitoxin was extracted from the dried leaves to treat heart failure.
 Other folk remedies included a salve which was applied for bruises, boils and various skin compaints, and a tea made from infused leaves for sore throats, hence one of the common names, Throatwort.

 Theleaves are grey-green and downy with a finely toothed edge.
 They grow as a basal rosette in the first year and are attached spirally to the flowering stem which develops in the second year.
 Some plants can be multi-stemmed.
 The purple forms usually have a reddish tinge at the base of the leaves whereas the white forms do not.